-The committee favors applicants with academic records and personal statements that indicate a diversified liberal arts and humanities background.
-The committee is also interested in experiences and activities that show a continuing or recent involvement in film and television studies, the arts, criticism and/or aesthetics.
+The faculty admissions committee favors applicants with academic records and personal statements that indicate strong writing skills, creativity and a diversified liberal arts and humanities background.
+The committee is also interested in experiences and activities that show a continuing or recent involvement in film and television studies, the arts or criticism.
 There are no admission interviews.
 The committee ensures that all applicants are judged equitably by limiting evaluation to the items listed.

 - The Common Application

 - Writing Sample

 - Project Question 2

 - Official SAT or ACT Test Scores (If Applicable)